 All accounting practices differ within each organization.
-NaaS is often accounted for as OPEX, with some organizations preferring to categorize NaaS as CAPEX.
+NaaS is often supported as an OPEX model, with some organizations preferring to categorize NaaS as CAPEX.
 From the CIO perspective, NaaS is aligned to an operational IT budget point of view.
 From the CFO perspective, it is typically a question related to financial statements.
 The benefit of NaaS is that it is a usage-based agreement delivering services for the OPEX point of view.
 For example, a simple NaaS SKU associated as a service-based delivered service could be more easily consumed from an OPEX perspective.